Chrisding/sbd-preprocess/README.md

 	# In Matlab Command Window
 	run code/demo_preprocess.m
 	```
-    This will perform data augmentation, generate .bin edge labels that could be read by CASENet, and create the corresponding file lists in **`data_aug/`**.
+    This will perform data augmentation, and generate the .bin edge labels and the corresponding file lists that could be read by CASENet in **`data_aug/`**.

+### Related toolkit

+The repository of the Cityscapes preprocessing code can be found [here](https://github.com/Chrisding/cityscapes-preprocess).